 Now, lets us take a look at the various sorts of modals and their code.

-Below is a static modal example ( signifying the position and display have been overridden).
-Featured are the modal header, modal body ( needed for extra padding), and modal footer ( alternative).
+), and modal footer ( alternative).
 We propose that you involve modal headers along with dismiss actions each time feasible, or generate one other specific dismiss action.

 <div class="modal fade">